 This down pillow is quite firm but malleable and it adjusts perfectly to your head and neck helping you feel relaxed and supported throughout the night.
-This pillow is available in two sizes: queen and king.
+This organic pillow is available in two sizes: queen and king.

 Cuddledown Down Pillows are handmade in Maine with European Goose filling which is RDS (Responsible Down) and Oeko-Tex certified, so you can be sure that it’s a non-toxic and cruelty-free product.
 The casing is made from Oeko-Tex certified, down-proof, 100% long-staple sateen cotton.
 You can choose from three levels of firmness: medium, soft, and firm and two sizes: standard and king.

 The fact that you can choose firmness level makes this organic bed pillow easy to adjust to your preferences.
-This pillow is 80% down and 20% feather.
+This organic pillow is 80% down and 20% feather.

 Organic cotton-filled pillows are hypoallergenic, moisture-wicking and breathable.
 They’re usually harder than down pillows.
 However, cotton-filled pillows can compress and become lumpy over time, additionally, as they absorb moisture, they may develop odor over time and become unhygienic.
 Cotton pillows are prone to developing mold and gather dust mites, that’s why they are the least recommended option when it comes to organic bed pillows.

 There’s nothing purer than a 100% organic cotton pillowcase, stuffed with 100% organic cotton.
 Every pillow contains a plethora of harmful allergens and irritants such as mold, dust mites and pollen.
 Barrier cloth pillowcases, like the one featured in Magnolia Organic Pillow, effectively stop these irritants from reaching your face (and lungs) while you sleep.

 Most cloth pillowcases are made with a petroleum-based fabric, which is uncomfortable and produces noise when touched.
-Throughout innovative manufacturing techniques, they have created an extremely dense organic cotton fabric that is more effective than most plastic pillow covers, yet remains soft, quiet and best of all completely organic.
+Through innovative manufacturing techniques, they have created an extremely dense organic cotton cover that is more effective than most synthetic pillow covers, yet remains soft, quiet and best of all completely organic.